skrivov/agentic-blog-writer-nextjs/README.md

 - Leverages LLMs to generate new blog posts
 - Modular, pluggable LLM workflows
 - Workflow examples using [LangChain.js](https://js.langchain.com/docs/introduction/)
 - Agentic Workflow examples using [LangGraph.js](https://langchain-ai.github.io/langgraphjs/#langgraph-platform)

+## Code Location

+The code for Agentic Blog Writer is located in the following folders: `lib`, `app/editor`, `app/api/ai`, and `app/api/post`.
+The only significant change from the Tailwind Next.js Starter Blog is the replacement of the `summary` field with the `description` field.

 ## Features of Tailwind Nextjs Starter Blog